-If the total value of your currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds \$10,000,000 for any period of time during the period of performance of this Federal award, then you as the recipient during that period of time must maintain the currency of information about civil, criminal, or administrative proceedings described in paragraph 2 of this award term and condition in the OMB-designated integrity and performance system (SAM.gov).
-This is a statutory requirement under section 872 of Public Law 110-417, as amended (41 U.S.C.
-2313).
-As required by section 3010 of Public Law 111-212, all information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available.
+If the total value of your currently active grants, cooperative agreements, and procurement contracts from all federal awarding agencies exceeds \$10,000,000 for any period of time during the period of performance of this award, then you as the recipient during that period of time must maintain the currency of information about civil, criminal, or administrative proceedings described in paragraph 2 of this award term in the OMB-designated integrity and performance system (SAM.gov).
+This is a statutory requirement under section 872 of the Clean Contracting Act of 2008, as amended, 41 U.S.C. § 2313.
+This includes the requirement that all information posted in the designated integrity and performance reviews required for Federal procurement contracts, be publicly available, Supplemental Appropriations Act, 2010, Pub.
+L. 111-212 § 3010, 124 Stat.
+2340.